-Tension is once again mounting between North and South Korea following the sinking of two North Korean vessels by the South Korean navy.
+Background: Tension is once again mounting between North and South Korea following the sinking of two North Korean vessels by the South Korean navy.
 On Saturday the United States-led United Nations Command met with a military delegation from the North to discuss the INCIDENTS.

 SYNOPSIS: The conference was held at Panmunjon, the truce village in the demilitarized zone.
 The UN delegation was led by Rear Admiral Warren Hamm.
 His North Korean counterpart was Major General Han Ju-Kyung.